-I started piano lessons in the first grade.
-According to my mom, I banged rhythms on pots, pans and everything in sight so she signed me up for piano.
+According to my mom, I tapped rhythms on pots, pans, and everything in sight as a young child, so she signed me up for piano at six years old.
 My first teacher was our church’s organist.
 After I learned the basics, church hymns quickly became my practice material.

 Have we trials and temptations?
 Take it to the Lord in prayer.